 - Required texts include a textbook, workbook, and online homework access, which are packaged together at the student bookstore.
 The textbook is D. C. Giancoli, Physics for Scientists and Engineers, Volume 1 (custom edition for the University of California, Berkeley), 4th edition.
 The workbook is by Birkett and Elby.
-The online homework access is called Mastering Physics, and you will need the Course ID: MPDEWEESE94463. - i>clicker will also be required for use in lecture.
-You may purchase one of the following models: The original i>clicker, i>clicker + or i>clicker 2.
-The mobile application, REEF Polling by i>clicker will not be allowed. - Suggested texts include Elby, Portable TA: Problem Solving Guide, Volume 1. - See the "Advice Sheet" on the course website for more information (and, naturally, advice).
+The online homework access is called Mastering Physics, and you will need the Course ID: MPSTAHLER37110 - Suggested texts include Elby, Portable TA: Problem Solving Guide, Volume 1. - See the "Advice Sheet" on the course website for more information (and, naturally, advice).